 The National Trust for Historic Preservation has funded cost estimates for the restoration effort.
 The California State Parks Foundation has funded a Business Plan, including an analysis of reuse options for the site.
 In 2013, Proposition 84 funds were awarded to State Parks to aid in the first phase of stabilization.

-Pond Farm Pottery was put on the National Registry of Historic places at the National level of significance on June 17, 2014.
+Pond Farm Pottery was put on the National Register of Historic places at the National level of significance on June 17, 2014.

 Pond Farm 1959, used by permission